sib-swiss/sparql-llm/README.md

 Checkout the [`src/sparql-llm/README.md`](https://github.com/sib-swiss/sparql-llm/tree/main/src/sparql-llm) for more details on how to use the reusable components.

+## 🧑‍🏫 Tutorial

+There is a step by step tutorial to show how a LLM-based chat system for generating SPARQL queries can be easily built here: https://sib-swiss.github.io/sparql-llm

 ## 🚀 Complete chat system

 > [!WARNING]